Freight transported in containers - statistics on unitisation

 High unitisation rate in rail transport statistics

 In 2017, the highest unitisation rates in rail transport were recorded in Greece (60.6 %), Italy (60.5 %), Ireland (59 %), Spain (51.9 %), Portugal (45.5 %), Denmark (43.3 %), and Germany (39.9 %) as well as in the EFTA countries Norway (58.6 %) and Switzerland (57.2 %).
 (Figure 2).
 The unitisation rate for rail freight covers not only containers and swap bodies, but also accompanied road vehicles (with driver) and unaccompanied semi-trailers (without driver).
 There are no railways in Cyprus, Malta and Iceland and there is no significant rail transport in Liechtenstein.

 In most of the countries, the unitisation rate is substantially higher for rail than for road.
 It should be noted that the unitisation rate for rail includes containers and swap bodies grouped together, as the data are reported without distinction between them, whereas the road unitisation rate covers only containers.
 This comparison should thus be treated with some care.

 Increasing unitisation in inland waterways transport

-From 2010 to 2016, the increase in the inland waterways unitisation rate was highest in the Netherlands and Germany, by 2.8 and 1.5 percentage points respectively, while the increase in France was moderate (0.5 percentage points).
-In Belgium, the unitisation rate fell by 4.8 percentage points from 2010 to 2016.
-A drop of 9.2 percentage points from 2014 to 2016, from 13.3 % down to 4.1 %, was an important factor for this.
+From 2011 to 2017, the increase in the inland waterways unitisation rate was highest in the Netherlands and Germany, by 2.6 and 2.0 percentage points respectively.
+In Belgium, the unitisation rate fell by 4.4 percentage points from 2011 to 2017, mainly due to a big drop in 2015

 Unitisation rates in short sea shipping and deep sea shipping